Travel Experience Stories: How Not to Leave Customers Stranded

 Studies show that customers who experience a problem with a brand have higher loyalty after the brand fixes that problem than customers who never had a problem in the first place.
 Capture this opportunity!

 Invest in customer recovery and enable your employees to do the right thing when things go wrong.
 In JetBlue we had the Blue Hero Program.
-Create a program that inspires your employees to do more for your customers.
-For the busiest days, remove lengthy approval process flows.
+Create a program that inspires your employees to do more to create better travel experience stories for your customers.
+On the busiest days, remove lengthy approval process flows.
 Give your customer experience crew the power to make discretionary decisions and save a customer.
 Ritz Carlton gave people $2000 per incident to spend to make the customer happy, without manager approval.
 You do not have to go that far.
 The point is, you have to invest something.
 Customer recovery is not free.
 But it is a good business case and it has strong, proven ROI.

 Equip your people to answer her questions.
 And make sure they have the bandwidth to show care for her.
 And last but not least, if Diane does call with a problem, offer her an empathetic, personalized experience so she feels heard and understood.